lizmat/Array-Sparse/README.md

 DESCRIPTION
 ===========

-Exports an `Array::Sparse` role that can be used to indicate the implementation of an array (aka Positional) that will not allocate anything for indexes that are not used.
+Exports an `Array::Sparse` role that can be used to indicate the implementation of an array (aka `Positional`) that will not allocate anything for indexes that are not used.
 It also allows indexes to be used that exceed the native integer size.

 Unless memory is of the most importance, if you populate more than 5% of the indexes, you will be better of just using a normal array.

-Since `Array::Sparse` is a role, you can also use it as a base for creating your own custom implementations of arrays.
+Since `Array::Sparse` is a role, you can also use it as a base for creating your own custom implementations of (sparse) arrays.

 Iterating Methods
 =================